-56.-(1) The provisions of this Act concerning the scope of application protection of literary and artistic works shall apply toof Act.
+54.-(1) The provisions of this Act concerning the protection of literary and artistic works shall apply to-

-- (a) works of authors who are nationals or residents of, or domiciled in, Grenada; - (b) works first published in Grenada, and works first published in another country and also published in Grenada within thirty days, irrespective of the nationality, residence or domicile of their authors; - (c) audiovisual works, the producer of which is a national or resident of, or domiciled in, Grenada: and - (d) works of architecture erected in Grenada, and other artistic works incorporated in a building located in Grenada.
+(a) works of authors who are nationals or residents of, or domiciled in, Trinidad and Tobago;

+(b) works first published in Trinidad and Tobago, and works first published in another country and also published in Trinidad and Tobago within thirty days, irrespective of the nationality, residence or domicile of their authors;

+(c) audiovisual works, the producer of which is a national or resident of, or domiciled in, Trinidad and Tobago; and

+(d) works of architecture erected in Trinidad and Tobago and other artistic works incorporated in a building located in Trinidad and Tobago.

-(2) The provisions of this Act shall also apply to works that are protected in Grenada by virtue of, and in accordance with, any international convention or other international agreement to which Grenada is party.
+(2) The provisions of this Actshall also apply to works that are protected in Trinidad and Tobago by virtue of and in accordance with any international convention or other international agreement to which Trinidad and Tobago is party.

-Application of Act in relation to performers, sound recordings and broadcasts.
+Application of Act in relation to performers, sound recordings and broadcasts

-- 57.-(1) The provisions of this Act on the protection of performers shall apply to- - (a) performers who are nationals or residents of, or domiciled in, Grenada; - (b) performers who are not nationals or residents of, or domiciled in, Grenada, but whose performances- - (i) take place in the territory of Grenada; - (ii) are incorporated in sound recordings that are protected under this Act; or - (iii) have not been fixed in a sound recording, but are included in broadcasts which qualify for protection under this Act.
+55.-(1) The provisions of this Act on the protection of performers shall apply to-

+(a) performers who are nationals or residents of, or domiciled in, Trinidad and Tobago;

+(b) performers who are not nationals or residents of, or domiciled in, Trinidad and Tobago but whose performances-

+(i) take place in the territory of Trinidad and Tobago;

+(ii) are incorporated in sound recordings that are protected under this Act; or

+(iii) have not been fixed in a sound recording but are included in broadcasts which qualify for protection under this Act.